liferay/liferay-docs/develop/tutorials/articles/service-builder/04-understanding-service-context.markdown

 allow a `ServiceContext` parameter.
 If you're invoking such a method via Liferay's JSON web services, you might want to create and populate a `ServiceContext` object in JavaScript.
-Creating a `ServiceContext` object in JavaScript is no different than creating any other object in JavaScript.
+Creating a `ServiceContext` object in JavaScript is no different from creating any other object in JavaScript.

-Before looking at a JSON web service invocation that uses a `ServiceContext` object, let's look at a simple JSON web service example in JavaScript:
+Before examining a JSON web service invocation that uses a `ServiceContext` object, it helps to see a simple JSON web service example in JavaScript:

     Liferay.Service(
         '/user/get-user-by-email-address`,